 Within the DESI catalogue, we first selected objects with a reliable redshift, corresponding to: (1) quality flag \texttt{z\_warn}$\,=0$ (no issue identified in the redshift measurement); and (2) \texttt{Delta\_chi2} $>45$, which ensures that there is a significant difference between the main solution and the second one.
 The resulting sample was then matched to \Euclid objects featuring three or more spectroscopic dithers and a reliable detection in the MER catalogue, using a matching radius of \ang{;;0.2}.
 This produced a sample of 25\,469 matched objects.
 In the DESI catalogue, 10\,885 of these are identified as stars, 985 as quasars, and 13\,599 as galaxies.

 Figures~\ref{fig:z_vs_z_cosmo} and \ref{fig:z_vs_z} compare the DESI and SPE redshift measurements, for various quality selections.
-Figure~\ref{fig:z_vs_z_cosmo} gives a first view of the quality of a \Euclid `cosmological sample' of \ha\ emitting galaxies, selected within the reference flux and redshift limits.
+Figure~\ref{fig:z_vs_z_cosmo} gives a first view of the quality of a \Euclid `cosmological sample' of \ha\-emitting galaxies, selected within the reference flux and redshift limits.
 This plot directly proves the current ability of SPE to recover redshifts for those galaxies that are the targets for which \Euclid NISP was built.
 A more in-depth discussion of this selection is presented in Sect.~\ref{sc:purity_cosmo}.

 In the remainder of this section, we focus on the two panels of Fig.~\ref{fig:z_vs_z}, which deliberately look at the data for any kind of object, varying the quality thresholds.
 The scope here is to test the ability of \Euclid and the SPE pipeline in particular to work out of their `comfort zone' and recover information beyond the cosmological goals NISP was designed for.
-The matched DESI sample includes in fact also galaxies outside the \ha\ visibility range, for which the spectral characterisation has to be based on emission lines other than \ha\ or on the continuum; there are also stars, for which some information can also be present in terms of absorption lines.
+The matched DESI sample in fact also includes galaxies outside the \ha\ visibility range, for which the spectral characterisation has to be based on emission lines other than \ha\ or on the continuum; there are also stars, for which some information can also be present in terms of absorption lines.

-In the upper panel of Fig.~\ref{fig:z_vs_z}, the effects of the previously discussed \ha\ prior are easily noticeable as an overdensity of points in the $0.9 < z_{\rm SPE} < 1.8$ region.
-Here, no quality criteria are applied, in order to give a full illustration of the various artefacts that can affect the performance of PF SPE, in particular when dealing with measurements outside the target redshift range.
+In the upper panel of Fig.~\ref{fig:z_vs_z}, the effects of the previously discussed \ha\ prior are easily noticeable as an over-density of points in the $0.9 < z_{\rm SPE} < 1.8$ region.
+Here, no quality criteria are applied, in order to give a full illustration of the various artefacts that can affect the performance of the SPE PF, in particular when dealing with measurements outside the target redshift range.